ggmichael/craterstats/README.md

 # Recent additions

+- Fix Poisson pdf normalisation (reduces uncertainty mainly of low-count, >3 Ga results).
+Thanks to Sam Bell for pointing this out.
 - Support for filename_CRATER.shp, filename_AREA.shp shapefile sets.
 These can be produced in, e.g. ArcPRO, using three-point circle and polygon tools, as well as OpenCraterTools
-- Spatial randomness analysis (see Michael et al., 2012)
+- Spatial randomness analysis (see Michael et al., 2012) using spherical geometry

-Both features use spherical geometry for calculations

 # Installation